-On an island settled by Mayans and once favored by pirates, Casa Sandra Hotel is a newcomer among the mangroves and dolphins and flamingoes that grace its shores.
-The requisite jungle roadtrip and quaint ferry ride to Isla Holbox seem hardly enough effort for the unrivaled old–world Cuban cuisine that awaits at the proprietor's tables.
+On a car–free island settled by Mayans and once favored by pirates, Casa Sandra Hotel is the original luxury resort here and still stands out for its great location and unrivaled blend of Mexican and old–world Cuban cuisine that awaits at the proprietor's tables.

-Two to four hours from Cancún, depending on the savvy of your driver, Isla Holbox is a fishing village on the Gulf of Mexico, its seafoam–green waters shallow and calm and teeming with birds as well as the rare whale shark, a docile mammal that makes its appearance here in summer months.
-Many visitors agree to swim with them.
+After riding two or more hours from Cancun (:unless you arrive by charter plane), you board a ferry to the Isla Holbox sleepy fishing village on the Gulf of Mexico.
+Its seafoam–green waters are shallow and calm, teeming with pelicans, penguins, and other sea birds.
+Offshore excursions head out to swim with the rare whale shark, a docile mammal that makes its appearance here in summer months.

 © Casa Sandra

-The restaurant's ambitious dinner plates are available at lunchtime as well––a good thing, considering the vast menu.
-A wine list includes offerings from Europe and Latin America, as well as western Mexico's own burgeoning vineyards.
-Casa Sandra's cocktails are made with Cuban rum and its mojitos are proportioned in the strict Havana standard.
+The restaurant's ambitious dinner plates are available at lunchtime as well — a good thing, considering the vast menu.
+A wine list includes a few offerings from Europe and Latin America, but has more of a focus on western Mexico's own vineyards.
+Ceviche and guacamole are available all day.
+Breakfast under shade umbrellas outside is the most elegant on the island, with classical music playing and dressed–up versions of chiliquiles and huevos al gusto served with style.

-Rooms––all with sea views––range from simple to deluxe suites with king–sized beds and down–feathered comforters and pillows and sheets with thread counts in the high three figures.
+Rooms — all with at least a partial sea view — range from simple to deluxe suites with king–sized beds and down–feathered comforters, a range of pillows, and sheets with thread counts in the high three figures.
 Bathrooms are decorated in Mexican tiles, and sport lush towels and thick robes.
-High–quality soaps, oils, shampoos, and lip balm are the design of its proprietor and bear the Casa Sandra label.
-For the best quarters, request Suite10 or maestro Milanes' room, El Ilusión.
+High–quality organic soaps, oils, shampoos, and lip balm are the design of its proprietor and bear the Casa Sandra label.
+There are no TVs or radio alarm clocks to spoil the mood here, though there is Wi–Fi throughout in a nod to those who must stay connected to business.
+For the most quarters, request the master suite or La Villa two–bedroom apartment.

 Because of the island's fragile eco–system, the hotel is conscious of its environmental impact.
-For guests this means sheets are not changed daily unless requested.
+For guests this means sheets are not changed daily unless requested, though there is turndown service each evening.

-The hotel provides the island's only spa with a range of massages, reflexology, and reiki.
+The hotel provides one of the island's few spas, with a range of massages, reflexology, and reiki.
 Yoga classes may be arranged.

 The island's tranquility is partly attributed to the ban on cars and trucks; golf carts remain the ride of choice, and are available for rental at the hotel.
-Also easily arranged are boating tours are to nearby swimming holes, known as cenotes, or for rare–bird watching along uninhabited shores.
-The hotel can arrange transportation to and from Cancún.
+Also easily arranged are boating tours to nearby swimming holes, known as cenotes, or for rare–bird watching along uninhabited shores.
+This is the closest upscale hotel to town though, which is a few minutes’ walk away.
+The hotel can arrange transportation to and from Cancun.

 Casa Sandra's remoteness and unexpected luxury amid what is reminiscent of the old Florida Keys, before mass tourism, is its essential charm.
-But that remoteness and lack of connectivity could wear thin after four or five days.
+Just don't come here looking for action and nightlife.
+Come here to unwind and get away from it all, but with sophisticated cuisine to accompany your relaxation.

 Web Address: www.CasaSandra.com